Nivalyx/osu-wiki/wiki/Tournaments/OIT/2021/en.md

    - The winner of the `!roll` gets to determine who gets the first pick and the second ban.
    - The loser of the `!roll` gets the opposite by default.
    - This rule does not apply in the Qualifier lobbies.
 2. Each player has to ban **two beatmaps** from the corresponding mappool.
-These beatmaps are not allowed to be picked by any player during the entire match.
+These beatmaps will not be allowed to be picked by any player during the entire match.
    - Each player may not ban two beatmaps from the same mod pool, except from the NoMod pool.
 For example, banning NM1 and NM2 is allowed; banning NM1 and HD1 is allowed; banning HD1 and HD2, however, is *not* allowed.
    - Banning does not apply in the Qualifier lobbies.
 3. Each player is free to select one warm-up beatmap.
 Using beatmaps with questionable content is prohibited.